kyegomez/Athena-Create/README.md

 *Art, science, and the future converge here.
 This is Athena Create.*

-**Welcome to Athena Create, the open-source epicenter of creation and collaboration.**
+**Welcome to Athena Create, the epicenter of creation and collaboration.**

-Move the Earth with a thought with Athena Create.

 ## Overview